-Phases of Care (Three):
+Phases of Care:

-- 1. Investigation phase of care: Phase of care in which child /adolescent is having investigations [e.g. Lab, diagnostic imaging] done prior to diagnosis and may include investigations done at other times during course of illness. - 2.
-Treatment phase of Care: Any care given to the child/ adolescent with the goal of treating the specific diagnosis. - 3.
-Supportive phase of care: All care given to child/ adolescent and family to support them with: complications of the diagnosis and treatment and care given following treatment phase of care including follow up and long term care and/or palliation.
+- 1. Investigation phase of care: Phase of care in which child/adolescent is undergoing investigations [e.g. Lab, diagnostic imaging] prior to diagnosis and may include investigations throughout the course of illness. - 2.
+Treatment phase of Care: Any care given to the child/adolescent with the goal of treating the specific diagnosis. - 3.
+Supportive phase of care: All care given to child/adolescent and family to support them with: complications of the diagnosis and treatment and care given following treatment phase of care including follow up and long term care and/or palliation.